nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

    :label: l_yeah

 To ensure TCP friendliness, YeAH also implements an algorithm to detect the presence of legacy Reno flows.
-Upon the receipt of 3 duplicate ACKs, YeAH decreases its slow start threshold according to Equation (3) if it's not competing with Reno flows.
+Upon the receipt of 3 duplicate ACKs, YeAH decreases its slow start threshold according to Equation :eq:`yeahssthresh` if it's not competing with Reno flows.
 Otherwise, the ssthresh is halved as in Reno:

 .. math::  ssthresh = min(max(\frac{cWnd}{8}, Q), \frac{cWnd}{2})
+   :label: yeahssthresh

 More information: http://www.csc.lsu.edu/~sjpark/cs7601/4-YeAH_TCP.pdf